-''' ReturnStatement:
+'''

-return [no LineTerminator here] Expressionopt; '''
+ThrowStatement: throw [no LineTerminator here] Expression;

+'''

-indicates that the production may not be used if a LineTerminator occurs in the program between the return token and the Expression.
+indicates that the production may not be used if a LineTerminator occurs in the program between the throw token and the Expression.

 Unless the presence of a LineTerminator is forbidden by a restricted production, any number of occurrences of LineTerminator may appear between any two consecutive tokens in the stream of input elements without affecting the syntactic acceptability of the program.